 These themes form the basis of a new science plan for the next phase of SOLAS 2015-2025.
 SOLAS being a bottom-up organisation, a process in which community consultation play a central role was adopted.
 After two sets of reviews by our four sponsors (SCOR, Future Earth, WCRP and iCACGP), the SOLAS 2015-2025 Science Plan and Organisation (SPO) was officially approved.

 The SOLAS science mission is organised around five core themes:

 - Core Theme 1: Greenhouse gases and the oceans

 - Core Theme 2: Air-sea interface and fluxes of mass and energy

 - Core Theme 3: Atmospheric deposition and ocean biogeochemistry

 - Core Theme 4: Interconnections between aerosols, clouds, and marine ecosystems

-In addition, the study of these themes will be integrated in efforts to understand key environments, e.g. upwelling systems, polar oceans, and coastal waters, as well as to evaluate the environmental efficacy and impacts of geoengineering proposals, policy decisions, and societal developments.
+In addition, the study of these themes will be integrated in efforts to understand key environments, e.g. upwelling systems, polar oceans, and the Indian Ocean, as well as to evaluate the environmental efficacy and impacts of climate intervention proposals, policy decisions, and societal developments.

 SOLAS has structured scientific networks all over the world.